A topic from the subject of Organic Chemistry in Chemistry.

 Procedure:

-1. Label four test tubes as Control, Enzyme, +Enzyme, and +Inhibitor.
+1. Label four test tubes: Control, Enzyme, +Enzyme (positive control), and +Inhibitor.

-• Control Tube: This tube serves as a reference point to compare the catalytic activity of the enzyme.
+• Control Tube: This tube serves as a baseline, showing the stability of the starch solution in the absence of the enzyme.

 Significance: